krathalan/apparmor-profiles/README.md

 - [transmission-cli ⚠️](https://git.sr.ht/~krathalan/apparmor-profiles#transmission-cli)
 - [undervolt ⚠️](https://git.sr.ht/~krathalan/apparmor-profiles#undervolt)
 - [waybar ⚠️](https://git.sr.ht/~krathalan/apparmor-profiles#waybar)
+- wob
 - wpa_supplicant
 - [youtube-dl ⚠️](https://git.sr.ht/~krathalan/apparmor-profiles#youtube-dl)
-- wob

-### aerc
-This profile only has support for `nano` for composing emails.
-I don't use `vi`/`vim` or other terminal editors so pull requests are welcome.

-This profile assumes you only want to save/attach files from `~/{D,d}ownloads/`.

 ### code

+You will need to add local changes to edit files that are not:
+- in the base `~` directory (for files like `~/.bashrc`),
+- `~/.config/`,
+- `~/{D,d}ocuments/`,
+- and `~/{G,g}it/`.

+You will need to add local changes if your VSCode/ium configuration files are somewhere other than `~/.config/VSCodium/`, `~/.config/Code - OSS`, and `~/.vscode-oss`, or if you use extensions which require files outside of the profile.

 This profile will work with both the `code` repo package and the `vscodium-bin` AUR package.

-This profile assumes you only want to edit files in the base `~` directory (for files like `~/.bashrc`), `~/.config/`, `~/{D,d}ocuments/`, and `~/{G,g}it/`.

 This profile is only allowed to open an AppArmor-confined Firefox when opening a URL.

-You will need to add local changes if your VSCodium configuration files are somewhere other than `~/.config/VSCodium/`, `~/.config/Code - OSS`, and `~/.vscode-oss`, or if you use extensions which require files outside of the profile.

 ### evince
-This profile assumes you only want to view documents in `~/{D,d}ocuments/` and `~/{D,d}ownloads/`.
-If you do not, add local changes.
-Evince does not need access to your whole home directory.
+You will need to add local changes if you wish to view documents that are not in `~/{D,d}ocuments/` or `~/{D,d}ownloads/`.

 ### Firefox
-This profile has been tested with the `firefox` and `firefox-developer-edition` repo packages and the `firefox-nightly` AUR package, and with OpenGL (default) and WebRender -- on the aforementioned hardware, on both Xorg and Sway.
+This profile has been tested with the `firefox` and `firefox-developer-edition` repo packages, and with OpenGL (default) and WebRender -- on the aforementioned hardware, on both Xorg and Sway.
 This single profile will apply to all Firefox versions.

-You will need to add local changes if your Firefox Nightly files are somewhere other than `/opt/firefox-nightly/` (e.g. if you just download the binary from Mozilla's website).

 The only directories in the home directory that Firefox is allowed to access are `~/{D,d}ownloads/` and `~/.mozilla/`.
 You won't be able to, for example, upload things to the web from your Documents directory.
 You'll need to copy the file to your downloads directory first.